grandadmiral-thrawn/smashDB/README.md

 Recent updates to SMASHER!
 ---------

+- V. 0.0.9 : fixed problem in Solar where multiple daily maximum values were generating multiple daily maximum flags; fixed problem in DewPoint where missing dew point maxes on new loggers were causing the whole row to get written as a null.

+- V. 0.0.9 : fixed the DBControl, which was rolling the Date value in a mass update across the table methods, invariably leaving out LYS.
+Now the values are deleted with each cycle, and when a value is not present for the most recent, "now" is taken as the most recent.

+- V.0.0.9 : Precip fixed to not have a duplicate output.

+- V.0.0.9 : Bug in PAR date stamp fixed.

+- V.0.0.9 : NR daily table in LTERLogger_pro is different type than in FSDBDATA, added in exception to handle this

 - PRE V. 0.0.8: totals/means now correctly assign the midnight value to the prior day.